zekebarger/DanLab/README.md

 # DanLab
-Code for analysis of sleep recordings
+Code for analysis of sleep recordings used by the Dan Lab